-Beautiful before-and-after images show just how far this property has come, from a building that was half-vacant for dozens of years (complete with a faded ‘Checks Cashed’ sign over the lower storefront) to a trip-worthy townhouse tricked out with a moving facade panel – part of an ingenious light-and-air strategy and 3D urban optical illusion.
+Beautiful before-and-after images show just how far this renovated New York brownstone has come, from a building that was half-vacant for dozens of years (complete with a faded ‘Checks Cashed’ sign over the lower storefront) to a trip-worthy townhouse tricked out with a moving facade panel – part of an ingenious light-and-air strategy and 3D urban optical illusion.

-First and most fascinating: a fold-up, garage door of sorts lifts up and slides back into the space – what look like ordinary rectangular windows are actually mobile camouflage on an entirely retractable wall, not exactly a feature you see every day.
+First and most fascinating: that fold-up garage door of sorts lifts up and slides back into the space.
+What look like ordinary rectangular windows are actually mobile camouflage on an entirely retractable wall, not exactly a feature you see every day.

 When closed, it looks a lot like any other house on the block – but when open, these trick windows slide up to the ceiling to create an amazing effect for passers by and a unique window to the outside world for residents within.